webrcade/webrcade-docs/docs/feeds/format.md

 }
 ```

-The category that is selected in the webЯcade front-end (Categories view) below corresponds to the highlighted category object properties from the feed above.
+The category that is selected in the webЯcade player (Categories view) below corresponds to the highlighted category object properties from the feed above.
 The title, long title, description, thumbnail, and background images of the category are displayed.

 ![](../assets/images/feed/format/category.png){: style="padding:5px 15px;" class="center zoomD"}